FLenge1996/EE-551-Project/README.md

 -Status Screen: type 'status' on level select, tells which rooms the player has completed

--Time Trials: in status menu youu will see time it took to complete a level
+-Time Trials: in status menu you will see time it took to complete a level

 ## To Do:
 Have a set of levels based on different math concepts